Classics and Ancient History Course Subject Degree GuideSee All Subject Degree Guides

 What A Levels do I need?

 Where certain institutions won’t request specific subject grades for entry, it may prove useful to have studied classics subject, or history, or a modern language beforehand to show that students have acquired similar skills.
-University of Oxford and University of Cambridge will ask for high-grade requirements, generally AAB – AAA.
+University of Oxford and the University of Cambridge will ask for high-grade requirements, generally AAB-AAA.
 However, other institutions offer flexibility ranging from BBB and upwards.

 Students are advised to check with their chosen universities and degree courses to establish the entry requirements stated for successful admission.